-Beyond the Levy: Connecting The Region With Sustainable Transportation / Accelerating Multi-Modal Transit Through Mobility Hubs 12:30 PM - 2:00 PM
+Connecting People with Sustainable Transportation Options 12:30 PM - 2:00 PM

 This panel will look at ongoing efforts to expand public transit and active transportation networks, and the use of zero-emission vehicles, and will explore additional strategies to connect people with sustainable transportation options, including mobility hubs, complete streets and more.